-But it might affect your cash flow because the VAT you previously held before passing it monthly/quarterly to HMRC as a payment will no longer be available for any uses you might have put it to.
+It might also affect your cash flow because the VAT you previously held before passing it monthly/quarterly to HMRC as a payment is no longer available for any uses you might have put it to.

-Notably, because you no longer pay VAT on your sales you might find you become what HMRC calls a repayment trader—a business whose VAT Return means they claim money from HRMC, rather than making a payment.
+Notably, because you no longer pay VAT on your sales you might find you become what HMRC calls a repayment trader—a business whose VAT return means they claim money from HMRC, rather than making a payment.

 11. I’m a contractor.
 What does the VAT reverse charge for construction services mean for my business?

-If you’re a contractor (i.e. purchase CIS regulated construction services) then, in theory, it means you need to ensure that when you receive reverse charge VAT invoices you correctly account for them.
+If you’re a contractor (i.e. purchase CIS regulated construction services) then, it means you need to ensure that when you receive reverse charge VAT invoices you correctly account for them.

 You may gain a cash flow benefit because the VAT you previously had to pay when paying sub-contractors, but could not reclaim until your next VAT return, is simply netted off in your VAT return.
 There should be no net impact on your overall VAT bill.

-However, to ensure you don’t pay too much or too little VAT you will need to ensure the invoice you receive is correct, especially with regard to the correct VAT rates, and you’ll need to ensure the services listed are eligible for the reverse charge.
+However, to ensure you don’t pay too much or too little VAT, make sure the invoice you receive is correct, especially with regard to the correct VAT rates, and ensure the services listed are eligible for the reverse charge.

 12. Does the VAT reverse charge for construction services apply to work provided for home/domestic users?